 “Brazil’s Participatory Infrastructure: Opportunities and Limitations for Inclusion.”
-Forthcoming in The Inclusionary Turn in Latin American Democracies, eds.
+2021.
+In The Inclusionary Turn in Latin American Democracies, eds.
 Diana Kapiszewski, Steven Levitsky, and Deborah Yashar.
 New York: Cambridge University Press.
 (With Jessica Rich)

 Urban Security and Social-Citizenship Rights of Marginalized Groups

 In an ongoing research project, I examine the politics behind state raids to advance security in Latin American city centers, and their impacts on the rights of street-connected youth and people experiencing homelessness.